Ryan Coisson: Building Wealth and Managing Risk

 01:40.80 – Ryan Coisson

 For folks like us in the entrepreneur space.
 This is somewhat counterintuitive because we’re used to stepping up to the plate and needing to hit a home run to run a successful business to build our team to manage payroll.
-You know all of these things and for folks like us who’ve been in this sort of career path for.
-Years or decades and I got my first start in 2003 and you know if you have that sort of personality you have the tendency to want to take risks all the time and the risks that you believe you’re taking in your business are often more calculated because you control.
+All of these things and for folks like us who’ve been in this sort of career path for.
+Years or decades and I got my first start in 2003 and if you have that sort of personality you have the tendency to want to take risks all the time and the risks that you believe you’re taking in your business are often more calculated because you control.
 Human capital.
 There’s a lot of things under your own power when it comes to investing in the markets.
-You know Brian 1 of the tricky things entrepreneurs in particular or folks who get enamored by an asset class and you know we had just come out of a really strong bull run within the cryptocurrency space.
+Brian, one of the tricky things entrepreneurs in particular or folks who get enamored by an asset class and we had just come out of a really strong bull run within the cryptocurrency space.
 And there’s a lot of arguments to be said for the validity of some of that bull run during that period of time but one of the things to think about is everyone looks smart.
 During the bull market right?
 Understanding market rotation, understanding diversification and and overall how to manage an asset portfolio that allows you to most importantly, as an entrepreneur sleep well at night so that you can maintain.

 03:06.30 – Ryan Coisson